Jason & Linda Clark

 Primary Goals

-Maintaining their current lifestyle, preserving financial security in the event of one spouse’s passing, leaving a legacy to their children, donating to charity, and relocating to another state (which has higher taxes) to be closer to their grandchildren.
+Maintaining their current lifestyle, preserving financial security upon the death of the first spouse, leaving a legacy to their children, donating to charity, and relocating to another state (which has higher taxes) to be closer to their grandchildren.

 The Challenges